Caledon Egerton

 Major-General Caledon Richard Egerton (28 July 1814 – 27 May 1874) was a senior British Army officer from the Egerton family who served as Military Secretary.

 Military career

 Egerton was commissioned into the 89th Regiment of Foot.
-He was appointed adjutant of his regiment in 1836.

-He served in the Crimean War and was decorated with the Order of the Medjidie (5th Class).
-He features in a photograph taken in the Crimea by Roger Fenton (1855 – Officers & Men of the 89th Regiment).
+He was appointed adjutant of his regiment in 1836, served in the Crimean War and was decorated with the Order of the Medjidie, Fifth Class.
+He features in a photograph taken in the Crimea by Roger Fenton.

 Appointed Deputy Adjutant-General in 1866 and Military Secretary in 1871, Egerton was also Colonel of the 89th Regiment of Foot.

 Family

-In 1843 he married Margaret Cumming, and they went on to have seven sons and two daughters.
+In 1843 Egerton married Margaret Cumming, and they went on to have seven sons and two daughters.
 Four of their sons were knighted, including Field Marshal Sir Charles Egerton, Sir Reginald Egerton (private secretary to the Postmaster-General), Admiral Sir George Egerton, and Sir Brian Egerton (tutor to Ganga Singh, Maharaja of Bikaner).